astramieri/oracle-forms/docs/master_detail.md

 # Master-Detail Forms Module

-A form module can contain one or more data blocks.
+A Forms module can contain one or more data blocks.
 Each data block can stand alone or be related to another data block.

 For example:
 - a master block with one detail block
 - a master block with one detail block that is the master for another detail block
 - a master block with two detail blocks